alexqfredrickson/notes/terraform.md

 HCP Terraform (formerly Terraform Cloud) is located at https://app.terraform.io/.
 It's basically a web-based abstraction over Terraform, designed for use with teams.
 It's like what GitHub is to `git` itself.

 * HCP Terraform creates speculative plans and runs Sentinel scans on PR approval.
 It does _not_ automatically apply Terraform plans by-default.
+* When migrating to HCP Terraform (from local), HCP Terraform will inherit from the local version (i.e. the version used to perform the migration).

 ## Examples